Penn CHIPS Faculty Resources

 Zoom

-If your course is online or hybrid, we suggest that you use Zoom for your course meetings.
-You may also record your course session through Zoom and upload to your Canvas course site.
+If your course is online or hybrid, we suggest that you use Penn Medicine Zoom for your course meetings using the canvas integration.
+Click here for instructions on setting up the integration.
+You may also record your course session through Zoom and manually upload to your Canvas course site.

 How to setup access to your Penn Medicine Zoom Account: